Compare Business Energy Prices Today!

 When you switch your domestic energy supplier, you receive a cooling-off period which allows you to change your mind about switching suppliers without penalties.
 But the same does not always apply to a business energy contact as the rules for businesses and domestics are different.
-Therefore, you should always attempt to find a suitable deal before the end of your current contract to ensure you are getting the best deal.
+Therefore, you should always attempt to find a suitable deal before the end of your current contract to ensure you are getting the most competitive deal.

-If you have recently moved into a new business premises without agreeing a contract with a supplier or your contract has come to an end without rolling over, you may be on what is known as a “deemed contract” for your gas and/or electricity supply.
+If you have recently moved into a new business premises without agreeing a contract with a supplier, you may be on what is known as a “deemed contract” for your gas and/or electricity supply.
 This means that you are on an “out of contract rate” and may not be getting the best deal, so it would be advisable to seek out a new energy supplier.

 Your energy supplier will charge you a fixed price per kWh for your gas and/or electricity which will not change for the set period of time set out in your energy contract(s).

 If your energy supplier has provided you with a fixed term tariff, this will have a fixed end date which you should be made aware of before agreeing to the energy contract.
-Details of any fixed term tariff your business energy is on should be listed within your energy contract.
+Details of any fixed term tariff your business energy is on should outlined within your energy contract.